leo5imon/token-race/README.md

 ## Contribution

 _Contributions are welcome!_
-If you would like to contribute to Magi, please follow these steps:
+If you would like to contribute, please follow these steps:

 - Fork the repository.
 - Create a new branch for your feature or bug fix.